 The alto voice is a fairly niche voice, not many singers who are true alto singers become as successful as some of the other voice types.
-Although if you are a true alto then you should consider yourself gifted and work on improving it, and more importantly learn to use your alto voice correctly when singing the proper songs.
+Although if you are a true alto then you should consider yourself gifted and work on improving it, and more importantly, learn to use your alto voice correctly when singing the proper songs.

 There are a lot of talented singers who actually have an alto voice and they do not even know it.
 If you are among the singers who indeed have an alto voice then you will have to use it and work with it.
-Far too often beginner singers which have an alto voice would rather sing songs that are not suited to their voices, like songs that are meant for mezzo-sopranos.
+Far too often beginner singers who have an alto voice would rather sing songs that are not suited to their voices, like songs that are meant for mezzo-sopranos.
 There is a big difference between male and female alto singers, and oftentimes they are not categorized correctly.

 If you want to enhance your singing and speaking voice then my personal recommendation is to use a natural vocal booster that also soothes and relieves hoarseness Click here to check it out on Amazon.com

 For females with a true alto voice, they are often categorized as having a contralto voice, on the other hand, some alto males are categorized as having either a contralto or a bass voice.
-This confusion leads to a lot of singers not really knowing what their voice type actually is, some of them will find their true alto voice naturally while others will be stuck at singing songs that are not suited to their voice.
+This confusion leads to a lot of singers not really knowing what their voice type actually is, some of them will find their true alto voice naturally while others will be stuck singing songs that are not suited to their voice.

 The alto voice is rather a particular type of voice and in some cases, it could be even more difficult to improve the alto voice than other types of voices.
 The main reason is that there are different breathing and singing techniques associated with alto singers and some of these techniques only apply to them.
 If you want to know how you can improve your voice, no matter what kind of voice type you have then check out my recent article How to improve your singing voice in a week ( 13 Easy Steps ).

 If you want to develop a strong alto voice you will need to learn how to relax your throat.
-Far too often beginner singers tense up their throat while they are singing, this not only makes their voice sound fake but could also damage their vocal cords in the long run.
+Far too often beginner singers tense up their throats while they are singing, this not only makes their voice sound fake but could also damage their vocal cords in the long run.
 My personal recommendation is for you to sing in front of the mirror with one of your hands on your neck, this way you will feel if you tense up while you are singing.

 Another aspect of relaxing your throat is the actual position of your tongue, usually, beginner singers have no clue where they should place their tongue while they are singing and oftentimes you can actually hear their tongue flapping around.
-While some vocal coaches do suggest that if you are an alto singer to place your tongue on the top of your teeth while you are singing, however, I do not recommend this practice as it is not a natural position for the tongue and if it is done incorrectly it will further tense up your throat.
+While some vocal coaches do suggest that if you are an alto singer place your tongue on the top of your teeth while you are singing, however, I do not recommend this practice as it is not a natural position for the tongue and if it is done incorrectly it will further tense up your throat.

 If you are an alto singer the correct position of your tongue is resting behind your bottom teeth, if for some reason you find it easier to rest your tongue right below your upper teeth you should continue doing that, as not all techniques work for everybody, just do what is working for you.
 Remember that your main goal with this exercise is to relax your throat by positioning your tongue correctly.